Grants Program Resources

 If your project meets these requirements, you are eligible to apply!

-The Arts in California Parks Grants Program intends to foster community connections to California’s diverse cultural history and natural areas beyond state park boundaries.
+The Arts in California Parks grants program intends to foster community connections to California’s diverse cultural history and natural areas beyond state park boundaries.
 Eligible projects will help enhance connections to local cultural history, local parks, open space or natural areas through community events, programming or installations that help to build sustainable community connections, health and well-being.

 Eligible projects must be open to the general public.
 Projects may be located on land that is owned or managed by a local city, county, park or community service district, land trusts, regional park or open space district, non-profit organization or foundation, or any other entity other than federal and state agencies.